 For example, accounting and bookkeeping can take up a significant portion of time for businesses.
 Having these processes automated allows for greater efficiency and productivity.

-As new tools are constantly being developed, businesses will be exposed to more options for processing payments, conducting money transfers, and acquiring funding.
-What are the top solutions that prove helpful to any size business regardless of segment or application?
-Let’s explore fintech tools that can assist any business with better financial management.
+As new tools develop, businesses will be exposed to more options for processing payments, conducting money transfers, and acquiring funding.
+You might wonder – what are the top solutions that prove helpful to any size business regardless of segment or application?
+Let’s explore tools that can assist any business with better financial management.

 Whether it is managing corporate expenses or using cryptocurrency, here are 5 fintech tools that businesses should consider using:

 Large, well-established banks dominate the financial services sector, but digital banks are the next frontier.
 Operating online, digital banks allow users to open accounts and conduct monetary transactions without needing to step foot in a physical bank.
-This cuts the number of administrative tasks and frees up time that can better be spent elsewhere.
+This cuts the number of administrative tasks and frees up time that businesses can spend elsewhere.

-Of course, we are all familiar with the concept of the corporate credit card.
-That little piece of plastic that allows employees to make purchases as they carry out their jobs in the company name.
+Many of us are familiar with the concept of the corporate credit card.
+That little piece of plastic allows employees to make purchases as they carry out their jobs in the company name.

-Most businesses, provide their employees with a single physical credit card.
-The card is used to cover any purchases an employee might make.
-These can be online or offline, for meals and travel, for supplies, subscriptions, or monthly recurring bills.
+Most businesses provide their employees with a single physical credit card.
+Employees use the card to cover any purchases online or offline such as meals, travel, supplies, subscriptions, or monthly recurring bills.

 Stored via computer or smartphone (or other mobile devices), the virtual card is for online purchases.
 It offers more flexibility and greater security versus its physical counterpart.

-Consider the following questions when considering if a virtual card would make better sense than the physical card:
+Consider the following questions when deciding if a virtual card would make better sense than a physical card: